fermga/TNFR-LFS/docs/index.md

-that feeds the telemetry fusion layer.【F:tnfr_lfs/acquisition/fusion.py†L93-L200】 Likewise, enable the extended OutGauge payload (via `OutGauge Opts …` in `cfg.txt` or `/outgauge Opts …`) so the simulator transmits tyre temperatures, their three-layer profile and pressures; otherwise the HUD and CLI will surface those entries as “sin datos”.【F:tnfr_lfs/acquisition/fusion.py†L594-L657】 The CSV reader mirrors that philosophy by preserving optional columns as `math.nan` when OutSim leaves them out, preventing artificial estimates from leaking into the metrics pipeline.【F:tnfr_lfs/acquisition/outsim_client.py†L87-L155】
+that feeds the telemetry fusion layer.【F:tnfr_lfs/acquisition/fusion.py†L93-L200】 Likewise, enable the extended OutGauge payload (via `OutGauge Opts …` in `cfg.txt` or `/outgauge Opts …`) so the simulator transmits tyre temperatures, their three-layer profile and pressures; set at least the `OG_EXT_TYRE_TEMP`, `OG_EXT_TYRE_PRESS` and `OG_EXT_BRAKE_TEMP` flags so the 20-float block (inner/middle/outer layers, pressure ring and brake discs) is broadcast.
+Otherwise the HUD and CLI will surface those entries as “sin datos”.【F:tnfr_lfs/acquisition/fusion.py†L594-L657】 The CSV reader mirrors that philosophy by preserving optional columns as `math.nan` when OutSim leaves them out, preventing artificial estimates from leaking into the metrics pipeline.【F:tnfr_lfs/acquisition/outsim_client.py†L87-L155】